Is The Sun A Source Of Energy

 Q: What is the lifespan of solar panels?
 A: Most solar panels are designed to last for 25 to 30 years.
 Over time, their energy production may gradually decline, but they will continue to generate electricity for decades.

 Q: How much does it cost to install solar panels?
 A: The cost of installing solar panels varies depending on the size of the system, the type of panels, and the location.
-However, the cost of solar panels has decreased significantly in recent years, making it a more affordable option for many homeowners and businesses.
+Even so, the cost of solar panels has decreased significantly in recent years, making it a more affordable option for many homeowners and businesses.

 Conclusion